madnuttah/unbound-docker/doc/README.md

   ...
 ```

-To enable the healthcheck for your [`CacheDB (Redis)`](#cachedb-redis) server, please define it in your compose file according to [this](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml) and download it's [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh) and put it in it's persistent volume, make it available in the compose file's volume definition and make the file executable.
+To enable the healthcheck for your [`CacheDB (Redis)`](#cachedb-redis) server, please define it in your docker `compose` file according to [this](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml) and download it's [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh) and put it in it's persistent volume, make it available in the compose file's volume definition and make the file executable.
 You will need to restart the Redis container afterwards.

 The default healthcheck _only_ checks for opened Unbound ports using netstat and grep.
 We got asked why we don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.

-To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please set the healtheck's [optional environment variables](https://github.com/madnuttah/unbound-docker/blob/main/doc/README.md#Optional-Environment-Variables) in your compose file or run command.
+To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please set the healtheck's [optional environment variables](https://github.com/madnuttah/unbound-docker/blob/main/doc/README.md#Optional-Environment-Variables) in your docker `compose` file or run command.

 > [!NOTE]
 > The _extended_ healthcheck is deactivated by default in favor of your privacy and security.